 It takes a while to know that.
 Even after being diagnosed or going to a special school for children on the spectrum, you’re given mixed signals.
 Teachers, doctors, and administrators still urge you to be hopeful that things could suddenly change and you do just that.
 I did.
 While I came to accept that something was off in his early years, I told myself and others that he was simply “delayed”.
 Things would be just fine soon.
 He’ll catch up all at once.
 It’s just around the corner.

-The same way that you don’t realize how often people pat you on the shoulder until you get a fresh tattoo there, you don’t realize how often you might encounter a mental slap in the face during these times of inner guilt and turmoil.
-You know who slapped me in the face?
+In the same way that you don’t realize how often people pat you on the shoulder until you get a fresh tattoo there, you don’t realize how often you might encounter a mental slap in the face during these times of inner guilt and turmoil.
+Do you know who slapped me in the face?
 Judge Judy.

 He has delays.